fraserw/emberpy/README.md

 --rotate swaps the x and y axis labels in case you put your camera in rotated

-This script defaults to the first camera plugged in, and so will probably not work if you have more than one attached.
+--camera_index is an index used to select the correct usb camera.
+This defaults to 0, but may need to be increased to other positive integers if the user has more than one usb camera connected.

 Requirements:
 matplotlib